Markers¶

 - A

-and will inform the value of the label when the deployment is configured. - A
+productionfield that is a boolean.
+It will have a default offalseand will inform the value of the label when the deployment is configured. - A

-and allow the user to specify the number of replicas for the deployment in the custom resource manifest. - A
+webAppReplicasfield that will default to2and allow the user to specify the number of replicas for the deployment in the custom resource manifest. - A

-field that will set the value for the images used in the pods.
+webAppImagefield that will set the value for the images used in the pods.

 Now the end-user of the operator will be able to define a custom resource similar to the following to configure the deployment created:

-1 2 3 4 5 6 7 8 |
+1 2 3 4 5 6 7 8 | |

 Collection Markers¶

-A second marker type +operator-builder:collection:field
+A second marker type +operator-builder:collection:field can be used with the

 same arguments as a Field Marker.
 These markers are used to define global fields